Dear Leader of the Patient's Union,

 My life could have been gradually ebbing away but I got no sympathy from my wife.
 Just because you’re doing what every man does with such glee it’s hardly an excuse to rush off and have an expensive medical examination when we haven’t even got a medical aid, she said.

 Most of the time you’re forcing it anyway.
-I’m sure there’s nothing wrong with you.
+I’m sure the re’s nothing wrong with you.
 You men go to hospital for the slightest thing.

 It’s my life that’s at stake, I told her.
 So if you don’t mind I’ll play it safe.
 It’s no good having money if you’re dead.